 As described above under the heading "Material U.S. Federal Income Tax Consequences of the Merger," each Sunoco shareholder's initial tax basis in his ETP common units will be the pro rata portion of the shareholder's adjusted tax basis in his Sunoco common stock not attributable to the receipt of cash by such shareholder at the closing of the Merger plus his share of ETP's nonrecourse liabilities.
-That basis will be increased by his share of ETP's income and by any increases in his share of ETP's nonrecourse liabilities.
-That basis will be decreased, but not below zero, by distributions from ETP, by the unitholder's share of ETP's losses, by any decreases in his share of ETP's nonrecourse liabilities and by his share of ETP's expenditures that are not deductible in computing taxable income and are not required to be capitalized.
+That basis will be increased by his share of ETP's income and by any increases in his share of ETP's nonrecourse liabilities and by his share of ETP's expenditures that are not deductible in computing taxable income and are not required to be capitalized.
 A unitholder will have no share of ETP's debt that is recourse to its general partner to the extent of the general partner's "net value" as defined in regulations under Section 752 of the Internal Revenue Code, but will have a share, generally based on his share of profits, of ETP's nonrecourse liabilities.
 Please read "-Disposition of ETP Common Units-Recognition of Gain or Loss" below.